Other Category: English

 Differentiated Instruction in Displacement Settings

-This course is intended to give you ideas about how to weave differentiation into your own teaching practice when working with displaced or refugee learners.
+This course is intended to give participants ideas about how to weave differentiation into their own teaching practice when working with displaced or refugee learners.
+It is a continuation of the general Differentiated Instruction for Quality Holistic Learning course and focuses more on how teachers can differentiate in displacement contexts and when working with refugees and other vulnerable populations.

 By the end of this micro-course, you will: